hackclub/hackclub/workshops/python_stock_viewer/README.md

 ## Taking an Input

 This is cool and all, but if you want to get a certain value, it's cumbersome to have to change the code.
 Let's add functionality to take an input from the user.
 In Python, we use the `input()` method to do this.
-Let's add this line to our code, just underneath the imports.
+Just below the second `import` statement at the top of your code, addd this:

 ```python
 line = input("Give me a stock symbol?")